agungpramudhita/hello-git/hello.md

 Hello, I'm Agung.
 I want to learn Git

-I need to learn more
+I need to learn more about git